-- ACOs with benchmarks significantly below their regional benchmarks will have the "windfalls" they might receive through the current regional FFS adjustment limited by the regional adjustment cap, while ACOs with benchmarks significantly above their regional benchmarks will find that the regional FFS adjustment may not be as prohibitive of a barrier to participating in the MSSP. - Because all agreement periods now include the regional benchmark adjustment, ACOs can have a consistent perspective across all agreement periods about which tax identification numbers (TINs) to include in their participant list.
+- ACOs with benchmarks significantly below their regional benchmarks will not experience the "windfalls" they might have received under the prior regional FFS adjustment due to the regional adjustment cap.
+For ACOs with benchmarks significantly above their regional benchmarks, the regional FFS adjustment may not be as prohibitive of a barrier to participating in the MSSP. - Because all agreement periods now include the regional benchmark adjustment, ACOs can have consistent perspective across all agreement periods about which tax identification numbers (TINs) to include in their participant list.
 Previously, ACOs may have benefited from including less efficient TINs in their ACO participant list for the first agreement period, but not the second or later agreement periods. - ACOs considering joining the MSSP will need to understand how their costs compare to their regional costs before they start their first agreement period rather than prior to their second agreement period.

 The effect of these changes ultimately depends on how an ACO's historical benchmark compares to the regional benchmark.
-ACOs that have a high market share in their region will continue to see little impact from the regional FFS adjustment because the ACO's experience is not excluded from the regional benchmark.
+ACOs that have a high market share in their region will continue to see little impact from the regional FFS adjustment because their experience is not excluded from the regional benchmark.

-CMS did not propose changes to adjust the financial benchmark for ACOs based on the efficiency of their region as compared to national Medicare FFS efficiency levels.
-This is in contrast to the Center for Medicare and Medicaid Innovation's (CMMI's) Next Generation ACO model, where the financial benchmark is adjusted upwards for ACOs in "efficient" regions (regions which are lower than national benchmarks) and adjusted downwards for "inefficient" regions (regions which are higher than national benchmarks).
-As such, ACOs in lower-cost regions may have greater difficulties identifying financial opportunities in the MSSP as compared to ACOs in higher cost regions.
+The financial benchmark will continue to not be adjusted based on the efficiency of an ACO's region as compared to national Medicare FFS efficiency levels.
+This is in contrast to the Next Generation ACO model of the Center for Medicare and Medicaid Innovation (CMMI), where the financial benchmark is adjusted upward for ACOs in "efficient" regions (regions that are lower than national benchmarks) and downward for "inefficient" regions (regions that are higher than national benchmarks).
+As such, ACOs in lower-cost regions may have greater difficulties identifying financial opportunities in the MSSP as compared to ACOs in higher-cost regions.